Crystal field influence on the thermal conductivity of the rare-earth metallic paramagnets

 We analyze this problem in the present work for $RE$ inter-metallic paramagnets ($RE$--I--P).
 Their thermal conductivity we calculate as the effect of, additively treated, contributions from the conduction electron scattering on CF-excitations, acoustic phonons and on the nonmagnetic impurities.
 Within Kohler variational approach,\cite{koh,koh1} we prove that, for the total thermal conductivity, and for their contributions from considered types of scattering, the simple formula can be used -- the simpler one than that applied in Ref.\,[\onlinecite{ras1}].
 For the electron--phonon contribution, we use the form after Kohler\cite{koh1} and Ziman\cite{zim}.
 For the impurity contribution, the variational formula---as we show ---takes the standard form\cite{zim}, derived within the relaxation time solution of the transport equation.
 The existence of relaxation time depending only on the electron energy we also justify for the electron scattering on the CF excitations.
-It ensures the Wiedemann--Franz law fulfilment in this case, analogously to the case of the electron--impurity scattering.

 In consequence, the formula for the magnetic contribution to the thermal conductivity, derived by us within the variational approach proves as simple as that for the electrical resistivity derived within the relaxation time solution of transport equation in\cite{hi}.
 It has simplified our analysis of the magnetic conductivity and allowed us to derive some rules governing the conductivity behavior in low temperatures as depending on the CF-splitting character.
 Combining this with the low temperature behavior of the electron--phonon and the electron--impurity contribution, we reach some general conclusions for qualitative behavior of the total thermal conductivity in this range of temperatures.
 Then, we verify these conclusions by comparison calculations with experiment for $RE$In$_3$ ($RE=\,$Pr,\,Nd,\,Tm)\cite{much1}, and we discuss applicability of our model.
 Finally, we refer critically to some aspect of calculation presented in Ref.\,[\onlinecite{ras1}], made within the similar physical model for the electron scattering and variational approach to the thermal conductivity computation.